Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Model

 We consider a tight square two-dimensional optical lattice with $M=M_x\times M_y$ sites.
 The lattice is loaded with two species of bosons, $A$ and $B$, which interact through short-range on-site potentials.
-We illustrate the system under consideration in Fig.~\ref{sec:model;fig:illustration}.
+We illustrate the system under consideration in Fig.~\ref{sec:model;sub:H;fig:illustration}.
 The system is modelled with a two-component Bose-Hubbard Hamiltonian~\cite{jaksch_cold_1998}

 where $\aop_{i,\sigma}$ ( $\aopd_{i,\sigma}$) annihilates (creates) a boson of species $\sigma$ at site $i$, and $\nop_{i,\sigma}=\aopd_{i,\sigma}\aop_{i,\sigma}$ is the number operator.
 The first term in the Hamiltonian describes the tunneling to nearest-neighbor sites, with $\langle i,j \rangle$ referring to neighboring sites in the lattice.
 The second and third terms describe the intraspecies and interspecies on-site interaction, respectively.
 Note that we consider equal tunneling coupling $t$ and intraspecies interaction strength $U$ for both species.
-Thus, this setup could be realized experimentally with one isotope in two internal states~\cite{cabrera_quantum_2018}.

 In this work, we consider repulsive intraspecies interactions $U>0$, while we consider attractive interspecies ones $\UAB<0$.
 We mostly focus on the region $|\UAB|/U\leq 1$ to study the formation of bound states induced by quantum fluctuations.
 The region $|\UAB|/U> 1$ is trivial, as the system simply collapses to one site due to the strong attraction between bosons.